- Instructions for Submitting Checks to the Cashier’s Office

 Mason Merit Scholarships – For incoming first-time freshman students:

-These merit-based scholarships are awarded to incoming freshmen and are awarded based on the student’s admissions application.
+Administered through the Office of Admission, merit-based scholarships are awarded to incoming freshmen.
 The Admissions application and all required materials must be submitted by November 1st in order to receive consideration for merit-based scholarships.
 The number of scholarships available is limited and the consideration process is highly competitive.
 For additional information contact the Office of Admissions.

 Mason (Internal) Scholarships – For continuing (returning) students:

 Scholarships at George Mason University are provided through the generous donations of Mason alumni, friends, faculty, staff and students.
 Private philanthropy enables the University to recognize students showing academic achievement, financial need and unique interests of those students attending Mason.